 History of the offshore technical support industry is instructive.
 It started out fairly well, cooled a bit around 2009, and picked up steam subsequently.
-Now, the industry is entering a new phase—one in which more and more businesses are reaping its benefits.
+Now, the industry is entering a new phase—one in which more and more businesses are reaping their benefits.

 Companies That Offshore Technical Support In India